Mohammad-Mirasadollahi/Get-Sysmon-Access-Rights-Splunk-App/README.md

 # showaccessright spl command

-For creating and parsing mask strings Just use ... | showaccessright <field>
+For creating and parsing mask strings Just use ... | showaccessright "<field>"

 For exmaple: